Wright County War: The arrest and trial of Oscar F. Jackson

-The Lynching of Oscar F. Jackson
+The lynching of Oscar F. Jackson

-Five days later on April 8, 1858, three men; Hiram, Jenks, and Bertram went in search of Jackson in Hennepin County, Minnesota, and it was here where Hiram accused Jackson of theft, with Jenks then issuing out a warrant for Jackson's arrest.
+Five days later on April 8, 1859, three men; Hiram, Jenks, and Bertram went in search of Jackson in Hennepin County, Minnesota, and it was here where Hiram accused Jackson of theft, with Jenks then issuing a warrant for Jackson's arrest.
 Sheriff Bertram issued the arrest warrant to Hennepin County Deputy Sheriff Alfred Bruce Brackett who in turn arrested Jackson at the Apollo Saloon in Saint Paul, Minnesota.
 Meanwhile, Jackson pleaded for his attorney, but Brackett refused.
 Jackson urged that the warrant was based on a false charge in a ploy to get him back to Rockford, where he would be killed.
-On April 11, 1858, the Honorable Isaac Atwater, a state supreme court justice, ordered for Jackson's release alongside a hastily written Writ Of Habeas Corpus.
+On April 11, 1859, the Honorable Isaac Atwater, a state supreme court justice, ordered for Jackson's release alongside a hastily written Writ Of Habeas Corpus.
 Despite this Jackson was immediately re-arrested, as Jenks and Bertram had realized their error, gone back to Wright County and drawn up a second warrant.
-Atwater responded with a second writ of habeas corpus, and on April 13, 1858, Jackson was ordered to be released.
+Atwater responded with a second writ of habeas corpus, and on April 13, 1859, Jackson was ordered to be released.

 Jackson fled to his father-in-law George Holdship's house, where his wife Elizabeth awaited him.
 On April 24, a mob tracked Jackson to the Holdship farmstead and laid siege to the house, threatening to burn it down if Jackson didn't surrender.
 Wright County Sheriff Bertram swore to Jackson that he would not allow him to be harmed if Jackson agreed to be arrested, and Jackson complied.
 Only a mile away from the Holdship residence the mob overtook Sheriff Bertram's wagon, which Bertram relinquished without resistance and proceeded to not report the incident to his deputies.

 The mob took Jackson to Wallace's cabin near Rockford where Jackson was suspended by a noose before being let go on two different occasions in order to extract a confession from Jackson for the murder of Wallace, which they failed to do.
 It was on the third and final time that Jackson was lynched from the gable of Wallace's cabin.
-Jackson's wife Elizabeth was a witness to her husbands murder.
-A coroner's jury was called on the same day Jackson died the corner's jury concluded the following:"We, the undersigned, composing a coroner's Jury on the body of Oscar F. Jackson, do agree that the deceased came to his death on the 25th day of April, 1858 by hanging by the neck; and that it was done by some person or persons, unknown to this Jury.
+Jackson's wife Elizabeth was a witness to her husband's murder.
+A coroner's jury was called on the same day Jackson died the coroner's jury concluded the following:"We, the undersigned, composing a coroner's Jury on the body of Oscar F. Jackson, do agree that the deceased came to his death on the 25th day of April, 1859 by hanging by the neck; and that it was done by some person or persons, unknown to this Jury.